 A growing number of Peruvians now work in the region to make subsistence wages in both legal and illegal forest exports.

 How is the land used?

 The land along the Las Piedras river is divided into many concessions.
-The rights of each concession is purchased from the peruvian government.
+The rights of each concession are purchased from the Peruvian government.
 Concessions are classified either as timber, brazil nuts, ecotourism and conservation which dictate what they can be used for.
 Frontier extraction settlements are growing in the region as illegal roads allow for both legal and illegal industries to export forest resources to market.

 Lower Piedras has traditionally fallen outside state protection as there is little policing of forest use.
 Recently the Peruvian government has been working to implement stricter laws and higher fines in an effort to better police concession use.

 Government-based land policy is continually ignored as concessionaires maximize profit.
 For instance, market value for sustainable Brazil Nuts is falling, so farmers are incentivized to clear the land for other agriculture.
 As the black market value of exotic timber like ironwood rise, logging companies ignore restrictions.